Masafumi Gotoh

-Masafumi Gotoh (後藤 正文, Gotō Masafumi) or Gotch (December 2, 1976) is the lead vocalist, main songwriter and rhythm guitarist of the Japanese rock band Asian Kung-Fu Generation.
+Masafumi Gotoh (後藤 正文, Gotō Masafumi) or Gotch (December 2, 1976) is a Japanese singer-songwriter and musician, best known as the lead vocalist, guitarist, and primary songwriter for the rock band Asian Kung-Fu Generation.
 Masafumi met fellow band members Kensuke Kita and Takahiro Yamada while attending a music club of Kanto Gakuin University.
 The three formed Asian Kung-Fu Generation in 1996, with drummer Kiyoshi Ijichi joining the band shortly after.
 As the main songwriter of the band, Gotoh is credited with writing a majority of their lyrics, but has a strong tendency to share songwriting duties equally among his bandmates.
 His vocal style most often alternates between soft, melodic singing, and harder, harsher, yelling.
 Masafumi has a degree in economics and his favourite artists include Weezer, Number Girl, Oasis, Teenage Fanclub, and Beck.
 He produces records for other artists such as Chatmonchy, Dr. Downer and The Chef Cooks Me.
 He was also one of the founding members of the band Skeletons (スケルトンズ).

 In 2010, Gotoh launched his own music label, only in dreams.
 In 2012, he started a solo project under the name Gotch, and released the single "'Lost".
 In 2014, he released his debut solo album, Can't Be Forever Young and released live album called, Live in Tokyo.
 In 2016, he released his second solo album, Good New Times, with most songs using English lyrics.
 In 2024, he established a non profit organization "Apple Vinegar Music Support" and is building a studio called "Music inn Fujieda" in Fujieda to support young and independent musicians.
 In March 2024, Gotoh released drone/ambient music album Recent Report I under his original name.